 If God is manipulating everything in His sovereignty, why pray?
 What does prayer teach us?
-John Ritenbaugh explains why the sovereign God commands us to come before Him in prayer.
+Here is why God commands us to come before Him in prayer.

 What is perfection?
 Does God require perfection of us?
 Mike Ford defines Biblical perfection and shows to what standard God holds us accountable.

 John Ritenbaugh asserts that the trials of Joseph are a clear exposition of the principle of Romans 8:28 that "all things work together for those who love God, to those who are called according to His purpose."
-Even allowing for mankind's free moral agency, propensity to sin, stumbling, and getting into difficulties, God continues to work out His purpose (making lemons into lemonade) even when people do not know it is for their good (Genesis 50:20).
-The key to Joseph's greatness is that he allowed his affliction and hardship to humble him, giving him a Christ-like character.
+Even allowing for mankind's free mo. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.